AleksanderBobinski/workspace-bookmark/README.md

 |root            |vendor  |case1/android/vendor|
 |case1/poky/build|repo    |case1/.repo         |

-Note how in case of ambiguous locations (to .repo for example) the tool targets the one closer to the current location is picked.
+Note how in case of ambiguous locations (to .repo for example) the tool picks the one closer to the current location.

 ## Code